cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_reconstruction-template-sample.md

 # Reconstruction Template Sample
-*This was compiled by students from discussions of their reconstruction experience.
-It is shared here not as a model for you to follow, but as an example of the kinds of responses that you might receive from students when they are asked to reflect on how to conduct reconstruction experiments.*
+*This was compiled by students during discussions of their reconstruction experience.
+It is shared here both as a list questions you might discuss with students and as an example of the kinds of responses that you might receive from students when they are asked to reflect on how to conduct reconstruction experiments.*

 ## Projected Outcome
 -   What are the goals of your reconstruction?